thiagokokada/i3pyblocks/docs/why-another-i3status-replacement.rst

 the more traditional threading approach from *i3pystatus* makes for some really interesting techniques to update the i3bar.
 AFAIK, **i3pyblocks** is the only Python-based i3bar's protocol implementation that have a completely asynchronous update of each individual block.

-A `Queue`_ is responsible to receive any updates from each block, and once there is something to update the i3bar is refreshed.
+In **i3pyblocks**, a `Queue`_ is responsible to receive any updates from each block, and once there is something to update the i3bar is refreshed.
 If you have a bar with blocks that only update at each minute, for example, the number of drawings in i3bar will be much less than other polling-based solutions.

 Also, inspired by *i3status-rs* many blocks does a much smarter update technique than simply polling.
-For example, ``i3pyblocks.blocks.inotify.BacklightBlock`` uses `inotify`_ to listen to any updates to ``/sys/class/backlight/*`` before updating the i3bar.
+For example, :class:`i3pyblocks.blocks.inotify.BacklightBlock` uses `inotify`_ to listen to any updates to ``/sys/class/backlight/*`` before updating the i3bar.
 This brings two advantages: